Wrtrow/Wrtrow/README.md

 - 👋 Hi, I’m @Wrtrow
-- 👀 I’m interested in Python and C++
+- 👀 I’m interested in Python
-- 🌱 I’m currently learning Python and C++
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on every project.
 - 📫 How to reach me ...